 Now the amount of goals I choose differs each year, and should for you too.
-The highest I have ever done was 17(!) versus the average which is around 5 to 7.
+The most I've ever done was 17(!) versus the average which is around 5 to 7.

 It really depends on other things happening in your life including work, school, family and friends.
 If you know your going to have more free time the more you can accomplish.

 If this is your first time working on goals, I suggest picking one or two and focusing solely on them.
 You can build up to more goals over time.